composable-logs/composable-logs/docs/docs/home/similar-projects.md

 ML pipeline deployment tools (part of MLOps) are now actively developed.

-Additions and corrections are welcome.
+This list is not complete.
+Additions and corrections are welcome ([eg here](https://github.com/pynb-dag-runner/pynb-dag-runner/issues/122)).

 ## Open source projects